DehengYang/sfa-rfa/README.md

 1) Modify ```ExhaustiveSearchEngine.java```: comment the line ```ModificationPoint modifPoint=randomChosen(modifPoints1); //SFA``` and uncomment the line ```ModificationPoint modifPoint=modifPoint0; //RFA```;
 2) Run ```kaliRun``` or ```mutRepairRun```.

+## 1.3 For SFA-based and RFA-based SimFix
+For SimFix, the RFA-simfix.jar and SFA-simfix.jar are available.
+Therefore you can run `RFA-run.sh` and `SFA-run.sh` to replicate the experiments of RFA-based and SFA-based SimFix, respectively.

 # 2.The Result Data of NCP and Patch Diversity
 ### Introduction
 In our experiment, we obtained 36 versions of repair tools (6 SFl * 2 statement selecting strategies * 3 repair tools = 36 versions of repair tools).
 And then run 100 independent repeated repair trials on each benchmark program.
 The total time cost is up to one and a half month.